-There’s so much to love about September.
+There’s so much to love about autumn in Canada.
 Any excuse to cozy up, wear plaid and throw back heated bevies is A-OK in my books.
-One thing I realized this summer is that I don’t truly love to hike in Banff National Park – when it’s hot.
-I sweat like a pig, the bugs are all over me and it can be too busy.
-But with fall’s cooler climes, I’m into it.
-Plus, September heralds the changing colour of the larches and I just found a killer larch hike away from the crowds in Banff National Park.
+Early fall heralds the changing colour of the larches and I just found a killer larch hike (not Larch Valley!) away from the crowds in Banff National Park.

 Table of Contents